Rantoniaina/telegram-fetcher/README.md

 Options:

-- `--batch-size INTEGER`: Number of messages to process in each batch (default: 100)
+- `--limit INTEGER`: Maximum number of messages to normalize in each batch
 - `--skip-empty`: Skip messages with empty text content
+- `--verbose`: Show detailed progress for each message

 ### 🧹 Cleanup